MICHAEL J. CLARK:

 Microcosm: Michael Crossmann.

-Macrocosm: Mad Crows Cause Most..
+Macrocosm: Mad Crows Cause Him.

 Apocalypse: Epic-Collapse.